 Based on research to date, the answer is no. However, BPH and prostate cancer have similar symptoms, and a man who has BPH may have undetected cancer at the same time.

-To help detect prostate cancer in its early stages, the American Cancer Society advises annual screening starting at age 50 in men who have at least a 10 year life expectancy.
-They also say that for men who are at high risk, such as African American men and men with a family history of prostate cancer, screening should begin at about age 45.
-Men at an even higher risk, such as having several relatives with a history of prostate cancer at an early age, could begin testing at age 40.
+The American Cancer Society recommends that men make an informed decision with their health care provider whether to be screened for prostate cancer.
+For men at average risk, this discussion should start at age 50.
+They also say that for men who are at high risk, such as African-American men and men with a family history of prostate cancer, screening should be considered at age 45.
+Men at an even higher risk, such as having more than one relative with a history of prostate cancer at an early age, should consider earlier testing.